 - offered a certificate program in International Marketing/French and

-- has begun interviewing Franco-Americans within the region to document for future generations the positive impact these wonderful individuals had on their community
+- has interviewed Franco-Americans within the region to document for future generations the positive impact these wonderful individuals had on their community

 The Boivin Center for French Language and Culture promotes the teaching of, and appreciation of French language and culture and acts as a catalyst for French studies at the university and regional levels.
 The Center was founded to be an enduring symbol and constant testimonial to the interest of Omer E. and Laurette M. Boivin in the study, promotion, and preservation of French language and culture.